nimiq-network/developer-reference/chapters/messages.md

 | has proof      | Uint1   | 1     | 						   		    |
 | proof          | transactionProof    | FIXME  | 	Only present if payload = 0.					   		    |

+### `Get Transactions Receipts` message

+This message is used to request `TransactionsReceipts` to a peer node.

 ### `Transactions Receipts` message

-This message is used to request a `TransactionsReceipt` to a peer node.
+This message is used to send `TransactionsReceipt` to a peer node.